- Agathe Laisne earns second win of the season after five-hole playoff in South Africa

 On the first playoff hole, Alexander – the home favourite who bogeyed the final hole in regulation for a 66 (-7) – was unable to match Laisne and Rudgeley’s birdies at the par-5 18th.

 The pair returned to the tee on three more occasions matching one another’s scores as darkness set in.
-On the third playoff hole, Rudgeley, still chasing a maiden LET win, missed a seven-foot birdie for the victory.
+On the third playoff hole, Rudgeley, still chasing a maiden LET win, missed a six-foot birdie for victory.

-With one more hole of light remaining, the 18th was shortened to a 78-yard pitch as the playoff intensified once more.
-Laisne dialled one in to 10-feet, rolling in the birdie to pile the pressure on the Australian once more.
-Rudgeley’s eight-foot effort would shave the hole giving Laisne a second victory in two months after she won the Ford Women’s NSW Open in Australia.
+With one more hole of light remaining, the 18th was shortened to a 78-yard pitch as the playoff intensified once again.
+Laisne dialled one in to six-feet, rolling in the birdie to pile the pressure on the Australian.
+Rudgeley’s six-foot effort would miss the hole right giving Laisne a second victory in two months after she won the Ford Women’s NSW Open in Australia.

 “I came second in Australia [at the Women’s Australian Open] and I really didn’t like it, so I really wanted to win this time.
 I’m very happy.”

-On the par-5 14th, the turning point came for Laisne as she rolled in a 75-foot eagle putt to get back to within two shots of the lead.
+On the par-5 14th, the turning point came for Laisne as she rolled in a 75-foot eagle putt from off the green to get back to within two shots of the lead.

 “I think on 14, I saw the leaderboard and saw the leader was on 19-under par,” the Frenchwoman said.
 “I thought to myself, now it’s time to make some birdies.
 I wasn’t going to let it get away.
 I made a great eagle which put me back on track.”

 After Alexander had moved to 20-under par, a dramatic break ensued as the horn sounded due to the threat of thunder and lightning in Johannesburg.
-This came with the South African over the back of the 18th in two and Laisne on the 16th green.
+This came with the South African over the back of the 18th green in two and Laisne on the 16th green in regulation.

 The dramatic victory moves Laisne to the top of the LET Order of Merit on 1,297.50 points.
 She overtakes Alexander who now sits second on 1,107.65 points following the playoff defeat.